rickdat/Pulsar-Astra-Elasticsearch/README.md

 ## Create the Virtual machines, Astra database and Containers.

-1. The Virtual machines can be created anywhere.
+1. Virtual machines can be created anywhere.
 For this POC we used a free Azure account and the docker template available at the Microsoft marketplace [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cloud-infrastructure-services.docker_ubuntu?tab=overview).
     Create 2 Virtual machines.
-The first one will be used for Elasticsearch, the second one will be used for Pulsar.
+The first one will be used for Elasticsearch, and the second one will be used for Pulsar.
 Optionally, you can host both applications on the same VM.

 2. Create an Astra database named "dbtest" from the Astra console and a